The one profession that is never out of a job is a good doctor (second most job secure is a good cook).

 In the RPG Space Opera, a person at death's door can be administered the drug Thanokalamine.
 This will arrest decay of all body tissue (including the brain and nervous system) long enough to get them to a hospital with Death Revival capability.
 Shrewd people in dangerous lines of work wear PMS personal medisensor bracelets that monitor their body's vital signs, injecting thanokalamine at need.
 The comic Murphy's Rules asks the awkward question: how can the drug circulate through the body if the victim's heart has already stopped?
 A less drastic drug Quicktime Regen rapidly increases wound healing rates.

 In Poul Anderson's THE STAR FOX and in George O. Smith's VENUS EQUILATERAL series the drug Gravanol helps prevent damage if one is exposed to prolonged periods on a planet with more than 1.0 g of gravity, or multi-gravity acceleration on a spacecraft.
-NASA is trying to find a treatment for the serious effects of microgravity exposure.

 Stimulants aka psychostimulants or "uppers".
 They induce temporary improvements in either mental or physical functions or both.
 Effects may include enhanced alertness, wakefulness, and locomotion.
 They range from caffeine (coffee), amphetamine, cocaine, to methamphetamine (crystal meth).